Efficient End-to-end Language Model Fine-tuning on Graphs: Methodology

-For memory complexity, $\cO(NH)$ is required to store the intermediate state at each feature aggregation layer, so the total memory complexity for a normal GNN is $\cO(LNH)$.
-However, our algorithm achieves a memory complexity of $\cO(NH)$ because we utilize implicit gradient modeling, which does not requires the storage of feature in intermediate layers.
+For memory complexity, regular GraphSAGE requires $\cO(R^{L}TH)$ to store the intermediate state at each feature aggregation layer.
+This complexity grows exponentially with the number of layers.
+However, our algorithm achieves a memory complexity of $\cO(TH)$ because we utilize implicit gradient modeling, which does not requires the storage of feature in intermediate layers.
 Therefore, the memory cost is independent of the number of aggregation layers.
 This indicates a significant reduction in terms of memory cost.